POSYDON-code/POSYDON/docs/_source/components-overview/post_processing/psygrid.rst

 ---------------------------

 The :samp:`create` function of a :samp:`PSyGrid` object will read MESA output data into the :samp:`PSyGrid` object.
-Thus it has a required argument and several optional arguments.
-The required one is :samp:`MESA_grid_path`, which is the path to the directory, where the MESA runs are in.
+It has a required argument, :samp:`MESA_grid_path`, which is the path to the directory containing the MESA runs.
+There are several optional arguments as well:

 .. table:: Optional arguments of the :samp:`PSyGrid` creation
     :widths: 18,10,72